Create Power BI Reports on Real-Time Presto Data

 • Password: The password used to authenticate to Kerberos.

-After creating a DSN, follow the steps below to connect to the Presto DSN from Power BI Desktop:
+After creating an ODBC DSN, follow the steps below to connect to the Presto ODBC DSN from Power BI Desktop:

-4. Click Edit to edit the query.
-The table you imported is displayed in the Query Editor.
-In the Query Editor, you can enrich your local copy of Presto data with other data sources, pivot Presto columns, and more.
+6. Click Transform Data to edit the query.
+The table you imported is displayed in the Power Query Editor.
+In the Power Query Editor, you can enrich your local copy of Presto data with other data sources, pivot Presto columns, and more.
 Power BI detects each column's data type from the Presto metadata retrieved by the driver.

 Power BI records your modifications to the query in the Applied Steps section, adjusting the underlying data retrieval query that is executed to the remote Presto data.
 When you click Close and Apply, Power BI executes the data retrieval query.